hannahbtilley/Elephant-Thermography/README.md

 **Repository Contents:**

 Data:
+- Data Dictionary.txt: explanations for what columns in each data file (below) represent

 - Master datasheet.csv: All thermogram data for elephants before and after activity
 - Full_Half.csv: Rearranged data for comparing elephants temperature after activity for full day and half days